 This is amazing!
 It means that for a typical NS magnetic field, the ground state energy is ten times what it is for no field!
 This makes a huge difference in many ways.
-For example, remember our friend the Saha equation?
-It has to be modified in strong fields in other ways, but if we applied it blindly for no magnetic field in a neutron star atmosphere we'd find it predicted no neutron hydrogen.
-But the binding energy is so huge that hydrogen can exist at even $\sim 10^6$ K in the neutral state.
+For example, the ionization equation (the Saha equation, for those who have taken Radiative Processes) has to be modified in strong fields in other ways, but if we applied it blindly for no magnetic field in a neutron star atmosphere we'd find it predicted no neutral hydrogen.
+But the binding energy is so huge that hydrogen can exist at even ~ 10^6 K in the neutral state.
 This means that there is a significant extra source of opacity here.
-In addition, it turns out that the strong-field equivalent of the Kramers type opacity is that the frequency dependence of bound-free or free-free is not like ν^{-3} , but like ν^{-1} , so it drops off more slowly.